RCIA – The Rite of Christian Initiation of Adults

 This is a process by which adults and children seven years old or older are prepared for the initiation sacraments of Baptism, Confirmation, and First Communion.

-Adults of other faith traditions who have been baptized and are wanting to become Catholic as well as adults who were baptized Catholic but have not received other sacraments are encouraged to participate in this process as well.
+Adults of other faith traditions who have been baptized and are wanting to become Catholic as well as adults who were baptized Catholic but have not received other sacraments participate in this process as well.

 Inquiry or Pre-Catechumenate